 A nitrogen bubble caused by decompression sickness (Image credit; WikiCommons)

 Why do they need to dive so deep?

-Food is scare in the ocean, with lots of competition for food animals have adapted to be able to eat different things and to find their food in different places.
-With humans now being one of the primary predators in the shallow waters since the advent of trawler fishing competition is higher than ever and most fisheries are in decline so areas where cetaceans used to rely on for food are no longer useful.
-This shortage of food and hunting from humans has lead to decline extinctions which have been linked directly to our impacts this means that in the modern oceans those which can tolerate the most environments tend to do the best, this has caused certain species of cetacean recover and even thrive in the ocean with cetaceans having evolved to utilise pretty much every food source available to them even other cetaceans.
-This coupled with their incredible intelligence allowed them to for most of history be the top predators in the ocean with species exploiting and using novel feeding strategies at many trophic levels.
+Food is scare in the ocean, with lots of competition for food animals have adapted to be able to eat different food sources and to find their food in different places.
+With humans now being one of the primary predators in the shallow waters, since the advent of trawler fishing, competition is higher than ever and most fisheries are in decline so areas where cetaceans used to rely on for food are no longer useful.
+This shortage of food and hunting from humans has lead to declines and extinctions which have been linked directly to human impacts.
+This means that in the modern oceans those who can tolerate the most environments tend to do the best, which has caused certain species to recover and even thrive in the ocean having evolved to utilise pretty much every food source available to them even other cetaceans.
+This coupled with their incredible intelligence allowed them to, for most of history, be the top predators in the ocean with species exploiting and using novel feeding strategies at many trophic levels.

 Orca were named “whale killers” by Spanish sailors who supposedly would witness the act of them predating on larger cetaceans during the 18th Century (Image Credit; WikiCommons)